 Somerset County Domestic Violence Lawyer

 At DeTommaso Law Group, we strive to provide effective legal services for individuals who are going through challenging times.
-Our family law team helps those facing domestic violence seek the protection they need.
+Our restraining order lawyers help those facing domestic violence to get the protection they need.

 Have you been abused or had reason to fear for your safety and well-being because of the abuse of a partner, ex, or member of your household?
 Our domestic violence lawyers in Somerset County are here to help.